 Randy recently retired from Taos Pueblo Day School.
 She has published educational materials through Scholastic and the Monkey Sisters Publishing Companies.
 She has created costumes under the title of costume mistress with Taos Children’s Theater for over 25 years and will hopefully continue for 25 more.
 Musically, Randy has been involved with church and school choirs since elementary school and toured the Pacific Command performing with the USO during the Vietnam War.

 Jim has been singing in choirs and chamber groups for six decades and built pipe organs for five years.
-For money he was employed as system analyst and data architect.
-Recently moved from Seattle, he spent the past year building a house in Taos.
+A self-proclaimed jack-of-all-trades, for money he was employed as system analyst and data architect.

 Bob moved to the Taos area in 1969 and has been active in business and the community for many of those years.
 Encouraged to try out for “Fiddler” in 1978, he wound up with a lead role and his only stage and singing experience until joining Taos Community chorus, four years ago or so .
 Bob Draper mentored him back in’78 and is still a positive force with his ongoing singing in the chorus.